Travelling to Thailand with a baby

 We spent the final four days of our trip in Bangkok, after a week on Koh Samet, which is a lovely little island that’s also fairly close to the capital.

-Phuket is a very touristy island (for better or worse), but if you skip the big resort area of Patong, you can have a lovely holiday at one of the other beaches.
+Phuket is a very touristy island (for better or worse), but if you venture beyond the busy resort area of Patong, you’ll find plenty of beautiful beaches and family-friendly places to stay.

 As Thailand’s second-largest island, there’s not much you can’t do on Koh Samui.